mike-moores/react-to-web-api/README.md

   <details style="padding-left: 2em">
     <summary>More about the GET route</summary>

-  Looking in our `server` folder, we can see that a database function called `getWidgets` has already been built in `db/db.js`.
-A GET route using that DB function is also in place in `routes/widgets.js`.
+  Looking in our `server` folder, we can see that a database function called `getWidgets` has already been built in `db/db.ts`.
+A GET route using that DB function is also in place in `routes/widgets.ts`.

   Test that the route is working (and see what data it returns) by making a GET request to `http://localhost:3000/api/v1/widgets/` from Insomnia.
   </details>

-- [ ] Using the `getWidgets` function in `apiClient.js` and the `superagent` library, make a GET request to `'/api/v1/widgets/'`, just like we did with Insomnia
+- [ ] Using the `getWidgets` function in `apiClient.ts` and the `superagent` library, make a GET request to `'/api/v1/widgets/'`, just like we did with Insomnia
   <details style="padding-left: 2em">
     <summary>More about the <code>getWidgets</code> request</summary>

-  This time looking in the client folder, you'll find a `getWidgets` function in `apiClient.js`.
+  This time looking in the client folder, you'll find a `getWidgets` function in `apiClient.ts`.
 Use `superagent` to make a GET request to `'/api/v1/widgets/'`.
 If all goes well, it should be returning just the response body (which is the JSON data being sent from our server - we don't need the rest of the HTTP response data).
   </details>

-- [ ] Import this `getWidgets` function from `apiClient.js` into `App.jsx`
+- [ ] Import this `getWidgets` function from `apiClient.ts` into `App.tsx`

 ### 4. Connecting the client API to the user interface (UI)